TheresLundqvist/Your-area/README.md

 - [Josefin Sans](https://fonts.google.com/specimen/Montserrat) was used for the main content.

 - [Playfair Display](https://fonts.google.com/specimen/Lato) was used for the overlay of the main image on the home page.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## Wireframes